Coronavirus outbreak: Maharashtra govt lessens COVID-19 testing rates by private labs

 Mumbai, June 13: Maharashtra Health Minister Rajesh Tope has said that the government has reduced the rates of the COVID-19 tests conducted by private laboratories from Rs 4,500 to Rs 2,200.

-According to reports, Tope said the lowering of rates for the tests would provide a relief to the people.
+According to reports, Tope said the lowering of rates for the tests would provide relief to the people.

 Coronavirus: Brazil's biggest cemetery to dig out graves to free up space